 Adding Hygge To Your Weekend

-A few years ago, when hygge first became known outside Denmark and burst onto the international buzzword scene, so many people (including me) embraced it with open arms.
-The concept was nothing new, but having an actual word that encapsulates it was refreshing and exciting.
+A few years ago, when hygge first became known outside Denmark and cosily greeted the world, many people (including me) embraced it with open arms.
+The concept itself was nothing new, but having an actual word that encapsulates it was refreshing and exciting.

 So whether you’re feeling koselig like the Norwegians, or mys like the Swedes, the concept of cosy is here to stay.

 For me, hygge fits perfectly into my life.
-I live in Edinburgh, which is on the same latitude as Denmark and has very similar weather.
-The idea of being able to make the most of that instead of complaining about it spoke to me very clearly!
-Plus, I’m a classic introvert so staying in and cosying up is my idea of heaven.
+I live in Scotland, on practically the same latitude as Denmark and with very similar weather.
+The idea of being able to make the most of that instead of complaining about it speaks to me very clearly!
+I’m also a classic introvert, so staying in and cosying up is my idea of heaven.

 How to Have a Hygge Weekend

-Weekends (or your days off) have a fundamentally hygge feeling about them.
-Your time’s your own, you can spend it with friends and family, mealtimes are slower and more convivial, and you can get spend time getting as cosy as you like.
+Weekends (or your days off if you work weekends) have a fundamentally hygge feeling about them.
+Your time’s your own, you can catch up with friends and family, mealtimes are slower and more convivial, and you can get spend time relaxing as much as you like.

-But weekends often tend to get eaten up by chores, errands, social commitments, catching up from crazy weeks, and all the other things life throws at us.
+But weekends often tend to get eaten up by chores, errands, social commitments, kids’ activities, catching up from crazy weeks, and all the other things life throws at us.

 15 Ideas for Having a Hygge Weekend